Obituary: Shirley Featherson

 Shirley was predeceased by her mother and father; and her grandparents.

-She is survived by her son, Robbie Featherson of Anchorage, Alaska; her brothers Paul Featherson of Westbrook, and Dennis and his wife Lisa Featherson of Westbrook; her niece, Priscilla, and her nephews Chrisopher and Noah; her dear friends John and Sheryl Wilson of Windham, and Bernice Helms of Westbrook, and Bonnie Gouzie of South Portland; and numerous aunts, uncles, and cousins.
-She is also survived by her best friend and partner, Danny Wilson, of Steep Falls, and Northport, Fla.
+She is survived by her son, Robbie Featherson of Anchorage, Alaska; her brothers Paul Featherson of Westbrook, and Dennis and his wife Lisa Featherson of Westbrook, her daughter from a different mother, Madeline Wilson-Roy and her husband Devon Roy; her niece, Priscilla, and her nephews Chrisopher and Noah; her dear friends John and Sheryl Wilson of Windham, and Bernice Helms of Westbrook, and Bonnie Gouzie of South Portland; and numerous aunts, uncles; and cousins.
+She is also survived by her best friend and partner, Danny Wilson, of Steep Falls and Northport, Fla.

 In lieu of flowers, please make donations in Shirley’s name to the Iris Network for the Blind in Portland.